priteshkulshreshtha/Linear-Regression-Model/Logistic-Regression-Model/ReadME.md

 # Logistic Regression Model

 This is a Logistic Regression Model which is coded in Python using Numpy.
 I have used a similar convention as that of the Sklearn module as it is intuitive and easy to learn.
-I am using the inbuilt sklearn "make_classification" as tool to generate the data.
+I am using the inbuilt sklearn "make_classification" as a tool to generate the data.

+The model uses LogLoss and Gradient Descent Algorithm with early stopping to learn.

-The predicted data can be plotted in form a heat map using the confusion matrix.
-The module also provides a way to vizualize the descision boundry of the model.
+The predicted data can be plotted in the form of a heat map using the confusion matrix.
+The module also provides a way to visualize the decision boundary of the model.

 Other Libraries Used:
 - matplotlib.pyplot
 - seaborn
 - sklearn.metrics